 Samsung Galaxy S5 Video

 The build quality is excellent though and everything is quite well considered.
-The dimpled plastic on the back feels much better than previous Galaxy devices and the built in finger scanner in the home button is a nice touch even if it is not a feature that will be useful for every user.
+The dimpled plastic on the back feels much better than previous Galaxy devices - if not particularly premium - and the built-in finger scanner in the home button is a nice touch even if it is not a feature that will be useful for every user.

-Samsung Galaxy S5 Display
+Samsung Galaxy S5 display

 The Galaxy S5 has a Full HD (1,920 x 1,080 pixels) 5.1-inch Super AMOLED display that won't pop your eyes with pixel density but it will will colors and saturation.
 As usual Samsung has opted for a super rich, high contrast display that is wonderful to look at even if it is not exactly lifelike.
 The AMOLED technology means the device shows pitch blacks and good contrast but it won't do so well outdoors because it lacks backlighting.

-Samsung Galaxy S5 Special Features
+Samsung Galaxy S5 special features

 The heart rate monitor on the back below the camera lens is linked to the S Health app, so you can track your activity and keep an eye on your heart rate on the go.
-The physical home button doubles as a finger scanner that is not always reliable, but that has been improved with some software updates.
+The physical home button doubles as a finger scanner that is not always reliable, but has been improved with some software updates.

-The S5 ran Android 4.4.2 KitKat at launch and has received a few performance updates but has not yet made the jump to Android 4.4.4.
-KitKat runs well on the S5, even if TouchWiz slows it down and all the usual kitKat software options like cloud printing, Chromecast support, immersive mode (the S5 is a great device for reading or playing games on), screen mirroring, NFC and Google Now integration.
+Rounding off the features are cloud printing, Chromecast support, immersive mode (the S5 is a great device for reading or playing games on), screen mirroring, NFC and Google Now integration.
 While Samsung reproduces a lot of Google's core apps, Google's offerings all work fine on the S5 too and you can disable the Samsung apps you don't like.
 TouchWiz and pre-installed apps do take up a significant amount of the internal storage though.

-Samsung Galaxy S5 Performance
+Samsung Galaxy S5 performance

-Samsung Galaxy S5 Camera
+Samsung Galaxy S5 camera

-The S5 camera is a very respectable offering and it holds up quite well against other cameras out there.
+The Galaxy S5 camera is a very respectable offering and it holds up quite well against other cameras out there.
 It shoots very quickly with lightning fast auto-focus (0.3 seconds) and the images are typically great.
 The S5 ships with a 16 MP ISOCELL sensor which offers real-time HDR and 4K video capture.
 Some of the less popular preset modes have been scrapped from the S5's camera, but these can be downloaded from the Play Store if you really want them.

 The S5 camera is still jam-packed with options, settings and modes though so you won't be lacking for choice.
-There's image stabilization, burst shooting, Beauty Face, dual camera, panorama, some limited manual settings and a rather unimpressive selective focus option that lets you refocus an image after it's taken.
+There's image stabilization, burst-shooting, Beauty Face, dual camera, panorama, some limited manual settings and a rather unimpressive selective focus option that lets you refocus an image after it's taken.
 The camera may be a bit bloated still but the basics are covered well and you're unlikely to be let down by the S5 camera except in low-light.

 Activating UPSM will implement a limited grayscale user interface and only offer limited functionality, but you can add your own essential apps like WhatsApp, Facebook and Google+, as well as browse the web in grayscale.
 While Samsung's advertizing shows it is possible to do a 7-day road trip from coast to coast on a single charge that's not exactly how you're likely to use it.
 It's more of an in-a-pinch battery extension than something you should completely rely on as a daily driver.
 It's easily the best power saving mode I've seen.

-Samsung Galaxy S5 Technical Specifications
+Samsung Galaxy S5 technical specifications